venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_illegal_combo_logic.md

 ## Both NOT HIGH at the same time

-EPWM0 is configured such that when TripIN gets HIGH, then it pulls EPWM0A to high.
+EPWM0 (EPWM7 in case of AM261x-LP) is configured such that when TripIN gets HIGH, then it pulls EPWM0A (EPWM7A in case of AM261x-LP) to high.
-Here the EPWM0A_MDL has been routed through EPWM2 in the same process as mentioned in the above cases.
+Here the EPWM0A_MDL (EPWM7A_MDL in case of AM261x-LP) has been routed through EPWM2 in the same process as mentioned in the above cases.
-EPWM2B shows how EPWM0B was before ICL was applied to it.
+EPWM2B shows how EPWM0B (EPWM7B in case of AM261x-LP) was before ICL was applied to it.
-The ICL for block B inside EPWM0 was configured such that EPWM0A and EPWM0B cannot be high at the same time.
-So whenever EPWM0A_MDL gets pulled because of the trip, the EPWM0B should be pulled down.
+The ICL for block B inside EPWM0 (EPWM7 in case of AM261x-LP) was configured such that EPWM0A and EPWM0B (EPWM7A and EPWM7B in case of AM261x-LP) cannot be high at the same time.
+So whenever EPWM0A_MDL (EPWM7A_MDL in case of AM261x-LP) gets pulled because of the trip, the EPWM0B (EPWM7B in case of AM261x-LP) should be pulled down.
-Since ICL Block A is disabled, EPWM0A_MDL will go as the final output.
+Since ICL Block A is disabled, EPWM0A_MDL (EPWM7A_MDL in case of AM261x-LP) will go as the final output.

 \imageStyle{am263_epwm_icl_both_not_high_connection.PNG,width:60%}
  \image html am263_epwm_icl_both_not_high_connection.PNG "Figure 3.a Connection between EPWMs"